|Nutrition Facts (per serving)|

 - 3 cloves garlic

-- 3 tablespoons red chile pepper paste (or to taste or 2-3 tablespoons finely minced fresh chile peppers, green or red)
+- 3 tablespoons red chili pepper paste (or to taste or 2-3 tablespoons finely minced fresh chili peppers, green or red)

 - 2 tablespoons olive oil

 - Juice of 1/2 lime